poitier369/poitier369/README.md

 <section id="legal">
   <span class="section-label">Legal Framework</span>
   <h2>Applicable North Carolina Law</h2>
   <p>The following legal framework applies to the Poitier dispute under North Carolina law.
-This is informational only — not legal advice.</p>
+This is informational only — not legal advice.
+Mr. Poitier should consult a North Carolina real property attorney.</p>

   <div class="law-card">
     <div class="law-ref">N.C.
 Gen. Stat. § 1-52(9) — Fraud Statute of Limitations</div>
     <h4>The Clock Starts at Discovery, Not at Signing</h4>
     <p>Under North Carolina law, a fraud claim must be filed within three years — but critically, <em>"the cause of action shall not be deemed to have accrued until the discovery by the aggrieved party of the facts constituting the fraud or mistake."</em> This is known as the discovery rule.
 For constructive fraud, a 2013 amendment to the statute confirmed that "discovery" means <strong>actual discovery</strong> — not when the fraud theoretically could have been discovered.</p>
-    <p>This means the three-year window for Mr. Portier's fraud claim begins from when he actually discovered the irregularities — not from when the deed was recorded in 2012.
+    <p>This means the three-year window for Mr. Poitier's fraud claim begins from when he actually discovered the irregularities — not from when the deed was recorded in 2012.
 The question of when discovery occurred is a fact question for the jury, per NC Pattern Jury Instruction 800.00A, which cites <em>Hudson v.
 Game World, Inc.</em>, 126 N.C.
 App.
 139 (1997).</p>
     <span class="cite">Sources: N.C.
 Gen. Stat. § 1-52(9) · <a href="https://codes.findlaw.com/nc/chapter-1-civil-procedure/nc-gen-st-sect-1-52.html" target="_blank">FindLaw</a> &nbsp;·&nbsp; NC Pattern Jury Instruction 800.00A · <a href="https://www.sog.unc.edu/sites/default/files/pji-master/c/c800.00A%20Fraud%E2%80%94Statute%20of%20Limitations%20%5B5-2016%5D.pdf" target="_blank">UNC School of Government</a> &nbsp;·&nbsp; Constructive Fraud Amendment, NC Legislative Reporting Service · <a href="https://lrs.sog.unc.edu/bill/constructive-fraudlimitations-period" target="_blank">lrs.sog.unc.edu</a></span>
   </div>

   <div class="law-card">
     <div class="law-ref">N.C.
 Gen. Stat. § 41-10 — Quiet Title Action</div>
     <h4>Removing the Cloud on Title</h4>
     <p>North Carolina law provides a mechanism to challenge a fraudulent or materially altered recorded instrument through a quiet title action filed in the Superior Court of the county where the land is located — in this case, Wayne County Superior Court.
-Under NC law: <em>"Forged or materially altered deeds are void and convey nothing; fraud‑induced deeds are voidable and can be cancelled by judgment."</em> If the deed was materially different from what Mr. Portier agreed to, a court could declare the easement void, cancel it in the Register of Deeds, and restore the Poitiers' full property rights.</p>
+Under NC law: <em>"Forged or materially altered deeds are void and convey nothing; fraud‑induced deeds are voidable and can be cancelled by judgment."</em> If the deed was materially different from what Mr. Poitier agreed to, a court could declare the easement void, cancel it in the Register of Deeds, and restore the Poitiers' full property rights.</p>
     <p>A lis pendens (notice of pending litigation) can be recorded with the Register of Deeds to put all parties — including American Tower — on notice of the dispute and prevent further transfers.</p>
     <span class="cite">Sources: N.C.
 Gen. Stat. § 41-10 · Pierce Law Group, "Quiet Title Actions in NC" · <a href="https://piercelaw.com/news/real-estate-qa-series/how-can-i-prove-fraud-in-my-quiet-title-action-and-clear-the-property-title/" target="_blank">piercelaw.com</a> &nbsp;·&nbsp; Anderson Legal, "Guide to Quiet Title Actions in NC" · <a href="https://www.andersonlegalnc.com/a-guide-to-quiet-title-actions-in-north-carolina/" target="_blank">andersonlegalnc.com</a></span>
   </div>